MariuszKaminski/Milestone-Project-1/README.md

 1. It must present introductory information about gym features that set it apart from other gyms in the area.
 It should include the full range of offered services.
 2. It has to present a detailed weekly class schedule.
 3. It has to provide information about the location, contact details and opening times.
-4. It needs to have a “members area” where classes and other services could be booked as well as feedback provided.
+4. It needs to have a “members area” where classes and other services could be booked and feedback provided.
 5. It needs to have a “sign up” section where new members could express their interest in joining in as a member and book a taster session or induction.
-6. The website should include a gallery which presents the facilities and the range of equipment available and the friendly social atmosphere during classes.
+6. The website should include a gallery which presents the facilities, the range of equipment available and the friendly social atmosphere during classes.
 7. The website should point to all other social media sites that belong to the gym.
-8. Responsive design utilising HTML5/CSS3 scripts.

 ### Non-functional Requirements
 1. Website completion deadline: 2nd of July, 2021
 2. The website should comprise of no more than 3 web pages.
-3. The developer’s skillset.
+3. The webiste reflects the developer’s current skillset.
 4. Website should promote the brand i.e. the company logo and the company colours (teal, black, grey and white)
 5. Be aesthetically pleasing and provide good user experience.